priyanshu-samal/microBazaar/README.md

 -   **ImageKit:** For efficient image management, optimization, and delivery.
 -   **Razorpay:** Our payment processing partner.
 -   **socket.io:** For real-time, bidirectional and event-based communication.
+-   **LangChain:** For building applications with large language models.
 -   **Jest:** Our go-to testing framework for robust and reliable code.
 -   **RabbitMQ:** For inter-service communication and message queuing.
 -   **amqplib:** A comprehensive, fully-featured RabbitMQ client for Node.js.